 - Block cipher experience An iterated permutation is an iterated block cipher with a fixed key.
-In its design one can build on knowledge obtained from block cipher design and cryptanalysis (see Chapter 5). - Memory efficiency Often a transformation is built by taking a permutation and adding a feedforward loop.
+In its design one can build on knowledge obtained from block cipher design and cryptanalysis (see Chapter 6). - Memory efficiency Often a transformation is built by taking a permutation and adding a feedforward loop.
 This implies that (at least part of) the input must be kept during the complete computation.
 This is not the case for a permutation, leading to a relatively small RAM footprint. - Compactness Iteration of a single round leads to a compact specification and potentially compact code and hardware circuits.

-2.3 Designing the Keccak-f permutations
+2.3 Designing the KECCAK-f permutations

-The design criterion for the Keccak-f permutations is to have no properties that can be exploited in a shortcut attack when being used in the sponge construction.
-It is constructed as an iterated block cipher similar to Noekeon [29] and Rijndael [30], with the key schedule replaced by some simple round constants.
+The design criterion for the KECCAK-f permutations is to have no properties that can be exploited in a shortcut attack when being used in the sponge construction.
+It is constructed as an iterated block cipher similar to NOEKEON [38] and RIJNDAEL [39], with the key schedule replaced by some simple round constants.
 Here we give a rationale for its features:

-- Bit-oriented structure Attacks where the bits are grouped (e.g., in bytes), such as integral cryptanalysis and truncated trails or differentials, are unsuitable against the Keccak-f structure. - Bitwise logical operations and fixed rotations Dependence on CPU word length is only due to rotations, leading to an efficient use of CPU resources on a wide range of processors.
+- Bit-oriented structure Attacks where the bits are grouped (e.g., in bytes), such as integral cryptanalysis and truncated trails or differentials, are unsuitable against the KECCAK-f structure. - Bitwise logical operations and fixed rotations Dependence on CPU word length is only due to rotations, leading to an efficient use of CPU resources on a wide range of processors.
 Implementation requires no large tables, removing the risk of table-lookup based cache miss attacks.
-They can be programmed as a fixed sequence of instructions, providing protection against timing attacks. - Symmetry This allows to have very compact code in software (see Section 7.3) and a very compact co-processor circuit (see Section 7.4.3) suitable for constrained environments. - Parallelism Thanks to its symmetry and the chosen operations, the design is well-suited for ultra-fast hardware implementations and the exploitation of SIMD instructions and pipelining in CPUs.
+They can be programmed as a fixed sequence of instructions, providing protection against timing attacks. - Symmetry This allows to have very compact code in software (see Section 9.3) and a very compact co-processor circuit (see Section 9.4.3) suitable for constrained environments. - Parallelism Thanks to its symmetry and the chosen operations, the design is well-suited for ultra-fast hardware implementations and the exploitation of SIMD instructions and pipelining in CPUs.

-Round degree 2 This makes the analysis with respect to differential and linear cryptanalysis easier, leads to relatively simple (albeit large) systems of algebraic equations and allows the usage of very powerful protection measures against differential power analysis (DPA) both in software (see Section 7.3.4) and hardware (see Section 7.4.4).

-Matryoshka structure The analysis of small versions is relevant for larger versions (see Section 5.2).

-Eggs in another basket The choice of operations is very different from that in SHA-1 and the members of the SHA-2 family on the one hand and from AES on the other.
+- Round degree 2 This makes the analysis with respect to differential and linear cryptanalysis easier, leads to relatively simple (albeit large) systems of algebraic equations and allows the usage of very powerful protection measures against differential power analysis (DPA) both in software (see Section 9.3.4) and hardware (see Section 9.4.5) that are not suited for most other nonlinear functions [12]. - Matryoshka structure The analysis of small versions is relevant for larger versions (see Section 6.2). - Eggs in another basket The choice of operations is very different from that in SHA-1 and the members of the SHA-2 family on the one hand and from AES on the other.